dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister uninstall-code

-Use the `dfx canister stop` command to stop a canister that is currently running on the {platform} or on the local canister execution environment.
+Use the `dfx canister uninstall-code` command to uninstall a canister that is currently running on the {platform} or on the local canister execution environment.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.